polychromatic/polychromatic-docs/pages/config.md

 class: docs
 ---

-Polychromatic's save data is stored in JSON format.
-The location is based on the XDG spec, which is usually these locations:
+Polychromatic's uses JSON to store its data.
+The location is based on the XDG spec, which is usually:

     ~/.config/polychromatic/
     ~/.cache/polychromatic/